ZephyrBlu/zephyrus-sc2-parser/ARCHITECTURE.md

 An `AbilityEvent` spans two game events:

-- `NNet.Game.SSelectionDeltaEvent`
+- `NNet.Game.SCmdEvent`
-- `NNet.Game.SSelectionDeltaEvent`.
+- `NNet.Game.SCommandManagerStateEvent`

 This event relates to abilities used by `GameObj`s.

-When a xxxx game event occurs, it is effectively cached for that player.
-If the same event is repeated multiple times, an yyyy event fires instead of a xxxx event.
+When a `NNet.Game.SCmdEvent` game event occurs, it is effectively cached for that player.
+If the same event is repeated multiple times, a `NNet.Game.SCommandManagerStateEvent` event fires instead of a `NNet.Game.SCmdEvent` event.

-yyyy events have limited information, so we track information about which ability is currently active for each player.
+`NNet.Game.SCommandManagerStateEvent` events have limited information, so we track information about which ability is currently active for each player.

 ### `PlayerStatsEvent`

-A `PlayerStatsEvent` is only related to the `NNet.Game.SSelectionDeltaEvent` game event.
-However, this event is quite complex.
+A `PlayerStatsEvent` is related to the `NNet.Replay.Tracker.SPlayerStatsEvent` game event.

+This event occurs every 160 gameloops (\~7 seconds) and contains a lot of information which otherwise can't easily be obtained such as current values for Supply, Unspent Resources, Resources in Queue, etc.

 ### `UpgradeEvent`

-A `UpgradeEvent` is only related to the `NNet.Game.SSelectionDeltaEvent` game event.
-However, this event is quite complex.
+An `UpgradeEvent` is related to the `NNet.Replay.Tracker.SUpgradeEvent` game event.

+This event occurs when an upgrade completes.
+Some upgrade names are not immediately intuitive as they are old names.

 ### `CameraEvent`

-A `CameraEvent` is only related to the `NNet.Game.SSelectionDeltaEvent` game event.
-However, this event is quite complex.
+A `CameraEvent` is related to the `NNet.Game.SCameraUpdateEvent` game event.

+This event occurs every time the camera position, pitch, roll or yaw changes.

 ### `PlayerLeaveEvent`

-A `PlayerLeaveEvent` is only related to the `NNet.Game.SPlayerLeaveEvent` game event.
-However, this event is quite complex.
+A `PlayerLeaveEvent` is related to the `NNet.Game.SPlayerLeaveEvent` game event.

+This event occurs when a player or observer leaves the game.